 San Mateo, CA 94403

 Santa Ramen is a very popular Japanese noodle Ramen restaurant in San Mateo.
 Kazunori Kobayashi is the proprietor of this restaurant along with 2 others in the same city.
-Located in a small shopping mall with a Fresh Choice and JoAnn’s, the restaurant has achieved a legendary cult following and has long lines at both dinner and lunch times.
-We have eaten here many times with our last visit in November 2015.
+Located in a small shopping mall with a Diddams Ninja Japanese supermarket, Party Supply and JoAnn’s Fabric, the restaurant has achieved a legendary cult following and has long lines at both dinner and lunch times.
+We have eaten here many times with our last visit in Fall 2017.